wences-sanchez/Knowledge-Base/pages/Terraform (highlights).md

 		- provider "aws" {
 		  region = "us-east-2"
 		  }
-		  This tells Terraform that you are going to be using AWS as your provider and that you want to deploy your infrastructure into the us-east-2 region. #space
+		  This tells Terraform that you are going to be using AWS as your provider and that you want to deploy your infrastructure into the us-east-2 region. #ñspace
 		- -
 		- -
 		- What is the syntax for declaring a variable: #card